umd-lib/vagrant-drum/README.md

    * Install [GitHub for Windows](http://windows.github.com/) - this will automatically generate a new `~/.ssh/github_rsa` key.
    * OR, manually generate a new `~/.ssh/github_rsa` key and associate it with your GitHub Account.
 [GitHub has detailed instructions on how to do this.](https://help.github.com/articles/generating-ssh-keys)
    * SIDENOTE: Mac OSX / Linux users do NOT need this, as Vagrant's SSH Key Forwarding works properly from Mac OSX & Linux.
 There's just a bug in using Vagrant + Windows.
+   * For Mac OSX / Linux users: Make sure that the ssh keys are added by running `ssh-add -L` otherwise add the key using `ssh-add ~/.ssh/id_rsa`.
 4. `cd [vagrant-dspace]/`
 5. `vagrant up`
    * Wait for ~15 minutes while Vagrant & Puppet do all the heavy lifting of cloning GitHub & building & installing DSpace.